Welcome, meat lovers! In this lesson, we’ll be teaching you everything you need to know about “meat” in Korean.

-Here are the Korean words for different meat in Korea and their English counterpart.
-This list of words may come in handy on your next plan to eat out at a Korean restaurant or if you will buy these from the meat shop.
+Here are the Korean words for different meat in South Korea and their English counterpart.
+This list of words may come in handy on your next plan to eat out at a Korean restaurant or if you will buy these from a meat shop.

 |Top blade ||(buchaesal)|

 |Spicy chicken ribs ||(dakgalbi)|

 The Korean word for “duck” is 오리고기 (origogi) which refers to its meat.

 However, if you’re referring to the animal “duck,” you can remove the “고기 (gogi)” part and say 오리(ori).

 You can say “lamb” in Korean as 양고기 (yanggogi).

 The Korean word for “beef brisket” is 치돌박이 (chadolbagi).
 You can often find thin-sliced brisket as Korean BBQ meats in restaurants.

 The list below shows the Korean words for different kinds of seafood.

 You can say “salmon” in Korean as 연어 (yeoneo).